Linuxfabrik/monitoring-plugins/check-plugins/valkey-status/README.md

 Monitors a Valkey server via the `INFO` command and the `MEMORY DOCTOR` subcommand.
 Reports memory usage, fragmentation ratio, keyspace hit rate, connected clients, replication status, and persistence state.

+**Important Notes:**

+* Tested with Valkey 7.2 and 8.0
+* "I'm here to keep you safe, Sam.
+I want to help you." comes from the character GERTY in the movie "Moon" (2009).

 **Data Collection:**

 * Executes `valkey-cli info default` to collect server, memory, keyspace, replication, persistence, CPU, and stats sections